How to Build a Thriving Innovation Ecosystem - The Big Bang Partnership

 Open innovation is an approach taken by a business, organisation or network to access the ideas, technology and knowledge that is available externally, beyond its employees and existing supply chain.

 An open innovation ecosystem develops when participants in innovation ecosystems expand their organizational resources and seek new ideas, knowledge and solutions from external collaborators.
-This promotes the flow, clustering, and bringing together of resources within an innovation ecosystem.
+This promotes the flow, clustering, and bringing together of resources within an innovation ecosystem for creative leadership.

 Why are innovation ecosystems important?